-- Place the pork chops back into the pan with thickened onions/broth and then divide the onions you have set aside and place them atop of each piece of chicken.
+- Place the pork chops back into the pan with thickened onions/broth and then divide the onions you have set aside and place them atop of each pork chop.
 Place into a 350° oven and bake for 15-20 minutes.
 Then remove from the oven and turn the oven to broil.
-Sprinkle the grated cheese over each of pork chop topped with onions.
+Sprinkle the grated cheese over each of the pork chops topped with onions.
 Place pan back in the oven and broil until cheese is melted and golden brown. (about 5 minutes depending on your oven)

 - Serve Immediately.